bbauska/W3Cx-1of5-CSS.0x/README.md

 Elements like images or videos, buttons, drop-downs, all of that can be inserted with special HTML tags.

-For example, here\'s the text so that you can add an image.
+For example, here&#39;s the text so that you can add an image.

-Now that you\'ve seen what HTML looks like, it will make more sense when we start writing the CSS that corresponds to it.
+Now that you&#39;ve seen what HTML looks like, it will make more sense when we start writing the CSS that corresponds to it.

 Because the HTML has to come first.

-In this course, we\'re just talking about CSS, but if you\'re not familiar with HTML I really encourage you to look online, and learn a bit more because a well-structured HTML document is going to make your CSS a lot nicer.
+In this course, we&#39;re just talking about CSS, but if you&#39;re not familiar with HTML I really encourage you to look online, and learn a bit more because a well-structured HTML document is going to make your CSS a lot nicer.

 <h4>HTML 101</h4>